its-bhavya/Automated_Code_Correction/README.md

 Each corrected program, if successful, was stored separately in a fixed_programs/ folder.
 This modular setup ensured clean separation between raw, fixed, and tested versions, making the entire system easy to debug, extend, and benchmark.

-Here’s a detailed **Results** section draft based on your metrics and test outcomes:

 ---

 ### **Results**